 Director of Graduate Studies (DGS): The DGS is a member of the faculty and is available to advise you on graduate student matters throughout your graduate career.
-The current DGS is Joe Galaskiewicz, galaskie@email.arizona.edu, 621-7084, Social Sciences 434.
+The current DGS is Louise Roth, lroth@arizona.edu, 520-621-3525, Social Sciences 424.

-Vienna DeLuca, vienna@email.arizona.edu, Manager of Administration, 621-3014, Social Sciences 405 and Raquel Fareio, pinar@email.arizona.edu, Program Coordinator Sr., 621-3492, Social Sciences 409.
-These staff members help to administer the graduate program, so please review carefully all emails you receive from them.
+Raquel Fareio, pinar@arizona.edu, Manager of Administration, 621-3492, Social Sciences 405, and Steffi McInnes, steffimc@arizona.edu, Program Coordinator, (520) 621-3531, Social Sciences 400, are staff members who help to administer the graduate program, so please carefully review all emails you receive from them, respond to their emails in an adequate time and comply with any deadlines you receive from them.
+You will receive reminder emails IF needed, but after one attempt, they will no longer follow up.